Sunday, May 18, 2025

 Fast forward to today, The descendants of no-tax Whigs and anti-immigrant Know-Nothings have taken over the Republican Party and intimidated, or retaliated against, all those who merely opposed slavery.
 The Freedom Caucus/Tea Party/MAGA calls those who oppose them Republicans in Name Only, RINOs.
 In fact it is they who are rINOs , opposed to a republic.

-In a republic you desire is to find someone who would act like you, forecast like you, and would communicate like you.
+In a republic your desire is to find someone who would act like you, forecast like you, and would communicate like you.
 In other words, you want someone to be winning, certain, and true.
-But while you can determine whether someone is winning, if someone is less than the absolute you can only be 99.9999..% certain .
+But while you can determine whether someone is winning, if someone is less than the absolute you can only be 99.9999...% certain .
 Something can be 100% certainly true or 100% certainly false.
-We can view at most 5/6 of the absolute.
+We can view at most 5/6 of an absolute.
 Humans can only determine 91.28% of the truth under the best of circumstances.

 Thursday, April 3, 2025